metricly/metricly-docs/content/api/api-dashboards.md

 ## Understanding gridstackContents

+**gridstackContents** is a dashboard property that defines the layout of its widgets.
+It requires widget IDs as well as definitions for width and height.

+{{% expand "View More." %}}

 The sample below reflects the screenshot included, ordered from left to right.
 The first section is the top row and the second section is the bottom row. **Minimum Width**: 2; **Minimum Height**: 6.